obi-a/leanback/README.md

 ```
 Subsequent method calls will simply query the view and return the documents. where() is just a convienient helper method.

-###Security Object:
+### Security Object:
+Please note that this does not work with CouchDB 2, only works with CouchDB v1.6.1 and less.
 To set the security object for the database:
 ```ruby
 security_settings = {
   admins: {names: ["david"], roles: ["admin"]},